w3c/web-advertising/admetrics.md

 Advertisement markup, e.g. further parameters to the `ad` attribute would then allow for metrics events to set internal boolean state variables, and define conditional statements so that **Ad Metrics Messages** can be created with input from previously recorded state.

+### Signaling conversion from sites/browsing contexts to user agents.

+Audience categorisation data, conversion events and other ad related data often needs to be communicated from a visited site, or from an associated browsing context.
+This could be done via an HTTP cookie which is deleted by the user agent as soon as it has detected it.
+The cookie could have a prefix name of __ADSignal, and the data could be the data to be communicated.
+This technique could align well with user consent mechanisms whereby cookies from all but specific origin are inhibited, only detectable when the user has agreed.

 ### Prior Art